udacity/nd064_course_1/exercises/README.md

 ```

-**Note** that the specified `config.vm.box_version` in the Vagrantfile updates with time.
-You will have to change it from 242 shown in the video demo above to a newer version.
+**Note**: the specified `config.vm.box_version` in the Vagrantfile updates with time.
+You will have to change it from `212` shown in the demo video above to a newer version.
 When a particular version used in Vagrantfile becomes deprecated, the command prompt will show you all available newer versions.